Updated: Apr 21

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of Women On Psychedelics (WOOP).
 Any content provided by our bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.

-As much as 9% of the population suffers from body dysmorphic disorder (BDD), a mental health condition in which one worries excessively about perceived flaws in their appearance.
+As much as 1.7% to 2.9% of the general population — about 1 in 50 people — suffers from body dysmorphic disorder (BDD), a mental health condition in which one worries excessively about perceived flaws in their appearance.
 While therapy and training have been the best types of treatment for this body image disorder, recent scientific studies on psychedelics as a potential treatment - and cure - are now coming to light.

 What is Body Image?